 Additional information on the doctoral time limit and all other requirements is in the Degree Requirements section of this catalog.

-The Culverhouse College of Commerce and Business Administration complex consists of three buildings located in the central University campus.
+The Culverhouse College of Business complex consists of three buildings located in the central University campus.
 Mary Hewell Alston Hall, which was completed in 1991, houses faculty and administrative offices, seminar rooms, and four technologically innovative classrooms.
 The Angelo Bruno Business Library and Sloan Y. Bashinsky Sr. Computer Center was occupied in January 1994.
 This integrated business information center includes the expanded business library, three hands-on computer classrooms, and open computer labs for undergraduate and graduate students.
 Bidgood Hall, the traditional home of the College, reopened in January 1994 after extensive renovations.
 This building now houses 28 multimedia classrooms and two classrooms equipped to telecast and receive distance learning classes.
 The business complex is equipped with a wireless network allowing full Internet access from laptops and other equipped devices.
 Bidgood Hall also houses the offices of the Manderson Graduate School of Business, office space and group study facilities for graduate students, and the research centers affiliated with the College.

 Angelo Bruno Business Library

-The Angelo Bruno Business Library serves the business information needs of The University of Alabama and in particular the students and faculty of the Culverhouse College of Commerce and Business Administration (C&BA) and the Manderson Graduate School of Business.
+The Angelo Bruno Business Library serves the business information needs of The University of Alabama and in particular the students and faculty of the Culverhouse College of Business and the Manderson Graduate School of Business.
 The library serves over 400,000 visitors each year, which represents repeated use by C&BA students, faculty, staff, and others from the University community and beyond.
 The 64,000 square-foot facility is conveniently located on Stadium Drive within the C&BA complex and also houses the College's Sloan Y. Bashinsky Sr. Computer Center.
 Combining business library services and business computer laboratory services in the same facility provides seamless access to information services for business students.

 The Bruno Library's resources comprise a wide variety of online computer databases and over 190,000 volumes, including hundreds of business periodicals in electronic or print formats.
 The Library is a fully networked environment offering enhanced access to electronic information sources.
 A wireless network facilitates students' use of their laptop computers for accessing many business library databases from anywhere in the library and the C&BA complex.
 Library faculty and staff offer users specialized information assistance and services and individual and class instruction in library research and effective use of library databases.
 Special features include an electronic library instruction classroom and a variety of seating and study accommodations, including group study rooms for team assignments.
 The Bruno website provides convenient access to library resources, including specially licensed business databases, the library catalog, and the World Wide Web.